Corely-Studios/Event-Horizon-Sol/README.md

 The atmosphere of the game takes place inside a space-ship module, it has an errie environment.
 You should keep an eye in the corner, maybe someone is watching you.
 ## How we made it
-The main programs we used for this game were;
+The main programs we used for this game were:
 Unreal Engine 4 (5 was too heavy T-T)
 Blender
 Substance Painter